abdallahoraby/noor-lms-dashboard/wp-content/plugins/paid-member-subscriptions/readme.txt

 15. Available Add-ons for extending your membership site

 == Changelog ==
+= 2.13.3 =
+* Fix: Issue with Stripe not identifying correctly a 100% discounted purchase in the front-end
+* Fix: Issue with recurring subscription information remaining after a subscription change, upgrade or downgrade in some cases
+* Fix: Notice when opening the Update Payment Method form
+* Misc: Add copy feature to the Code fields from Discount Codes
+* Misc: Small improvement to email merge tags for unlimited subscriptions

+= 2.13.2 =
+* Feature: Added reCaptcha v3 functionality.
+Go to the Settings -> Misc -> reCaptcha page to enable it
+* Fix: Improve verification when saving subscription plans so it doesn't fail when the PHP instance is missing the ctype functions

+= 2.13.1 =
+* Fix: Security issue regarding the refresh function of the Divi admin builder interface module.
+Thanks to Arkadiusz Hydzik from Wordfence
+* Fix: An edge case with the Register Domain functionality from Stripe where it wasn't able to correctly register the website URL
+* Fix: Incorrect subscription processing with Stripe when a plan was free but had a sign-up fee applied
+* Fix: Warning triggered by a function
+* Misc: Separate countries in Stripe between production and test modes
+* Misc: Show search box for the Load Scripts Only On Certain Pages select
+* Misc: Filter the pages from the Load Scripts Only On Certain Pages functionality so additional post types besides pages can be listed: pms_scripts_potential_pages_list

 = 2.13.0 =
 * Fix: Issue with Export functionality not working correctly
 * Fix: Some notices coming from the Export functionality with newer PHP versions